Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 The above code will assign a t2.large value to the instance_type local variable if the workspace is prod or a t2.micro, if there is any other workspace selected.

-There is also an option to set up environment variables conditionally based on the workspace you are on, but this implementation uses a differentwill take advantage of another scripting language (bash/powershell/python), and you will need to create the logic of the script yourself.
+There is also an option to set environment variables conditionally based on the workspace you are on, but this implementation uses a different scripting language (bash/powershell/python), and you will need to create the script’s logic yourself.
 That’s why using multiple tfvars files makes the most sense in this approach.

 As a best practice, wherever possible, you should assign default values to your variables, especially when you are working with workspaces, to avoid repeating code in the tfvars files.
 This will make your configuration less error-prone.